AnjaliSarvaiya/3D_Eye_Gaze_Model/README.md

 •	After downloading the dataset keep the videos in Datasets/TEyeD/TEyeDSSingleFiles/Dikablis/VIDEOS/ and keep the annotations in  Datasets/TEyeD/TEyeDSSingleFiles/Dikablis/ANNOTATIONS/

+ To reproduce the results, I have provided the Datasets folder which contains the dataset set videos and annotations. you can download Datasets folder from this link and use it in code.
+Link:

 •	To extract the necessary images for the training and testing for the video recording the Python file /data_generation/Extract_TEyeD.py should be run.